open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/zipkin.md

 * Ranking should control the selection order.
 For example, `server.address` (Rank
   2) should be selected before `peer.address` (Rank 6).
-* `server.socket.domain` and `server.socket.address` can be used by themselves as `remoteEndpoint` but should be combined with `server.socket.addreportss` if it is also present.
+* `server.socket.domain` and `server.socket.address` can be used by themselves as `remoteEndpoint` but should be combined with `server.socket.port` if it is also present.

 #### Zipkin -> OTLP